sgottsch/Wikipedia-Tables-to-RDF-with-LLMs/examples/README.md

    - You can see an example comparison of known triples and generated triples [here](../data/evaluation/5_examples/existing_entities/evaluation/List_of_Ganesha_temples_1.txt).
 The prompt to generate these triples is [here](/data/evaluation/5_examples/existing_entities/prompts/List_of_Ganesha_temples_1.txt).
 - New entities: The sub folder [`data/evaluation/5_examples/new_entities`](../data/evaluation/5_examples/new_entities) contains results of running our method to detect new entities for 5 examples.

+## Table Dataset

+See [here](../data/wikipedia_list_tables.tsv) for the list of Wikipedia pages and their tables used in our experiments.